Naihra/CozyGroveSaveMod/README.md

 # Latest change
+#### 09/01/22
+New app, "Hairdresser".
+Allows to pick any hairstyle at any moment.

 #### 03/01/22
 Added "Quest" option to finder, to show the bears that have active quests story (blue) or timed (red) ones.
 It's necessary to redownload the data folder as well.